 We now offer the option to receive tax notices by email.
 Please read the instructions, then click the button below to get started!

-While the state has not yet published the 2023 deferral interest rate, the law says that the rate is “equivalent to the rate per annum on the most recently issued ten-year United States treasury note, rounded to the nearest one-tenth of one percent, as reported by the ‘Wall Street Journal’, as of February 1” (C.R.S.
+The interest rate on deferral loans is “equivalent to the rate per annum on the most recently issued ten-year United States treasury note, rounded to the nearest one-tenth of one percent, as reported by the ‘Wall Street Journal’, as of February 1” (C.R.S.
 39-3.5-105(5)).
-The 10 year treasury note sold on January 17 at an interest rate of 4.125%.